Our commitment to the environment

-At Stuff, we’re driven by our purpose to help Kiwis connect and thrive in their communities – that drives everything we do as a business, and includes our commitment to the environment.
-We take environmental sustainability and climate change seriously and do our best to reduce the footprint our business has on the environment, and also to use our role as a trusted media outlet to shine the light on these issues.
+At Stuff, we’re driven by our purpose to help Kiwis connect and thrive in their communities – that guides everything we do as a business, and includes our commitment to the environment.
+We take environmental sustainability and climate change seriously.
+We are very proud signatories to the Climate Leaders’ Coalition and constantly look for ways we can reduce our footprint.
+We also use our role as a trusted media outlet to shine the light on these issues.

-In every area of our business, we’re looking at how we can do better by the environment, and in just the last few years, Stuff has seen its carbon footprint decrease by at least 10% year-on-year*.
+In every area of our business, we’re looking at how we can do better by the environment.

 As New Zealand’s biggest news website, Stuff performs a vital role in educating, informing and raising awareness in the community about important sustainability and environmental issues, and in turn influencing the social agenda.